mattlag/Text-sample-generator/README.md

  Find the smallest collection of words that contains the most letter pair combinations.

+This repo has two tools: a `Generator` which creates a lot of data objects and 2 result paragraphs based on a dictionary, and a `Paragraph builder` which uses this data to help build custom result paragraphs.

+## Generator tool

 For a given set of words (dictionary), and a given alphabet (in this case we use basic latin lowercase alphabet), there will be some letter pairs from the alphabet that never occur in the dictionary.
 Even within this maximum letter pair coverage per dictionary,